1942 Dominican Republic general election

 General elections were held in the Dominican Republic on 16 May 1942.
-Rafael Trujillo was the only candidate in the presidential election and was elected unopposed, whilst his Dominican Party won every seat in the Congressional elections.
+Rafael Trujillo, who had previously served as president from 1930 to 1938, was the sole presidential candidate and was returned to office unopposed.
+He had remained the country's de facto leader even after leaving office for the first time.
+His Dominican Party won every seat in the Congressional elections.

 They were the first elections in Dominican history in which women could vote, and three women were elected; Isabel Mayer to the Senate and Milady Félix de L'Official and Josefa Sánchez de González to the Chamber of Deputies.